MARSFOREVER472/ModoOscuro/README.md

 - **_In this project I am going to teach you how to add the effect called "Dark Mode" to your website using tools through HTML, CSS and JavaScript files._**
 - **_We will use the toggle effect to enable dark mode on our website._**
+- By using any button (checkbox) we can modify a page theme from light mode to dark mode.

 ## 💥🚀 **_CÓMO HACER MODO OSCURO EN JAVASCRIPT_** 💥